Checking accounts, savings accounts, certificates of deposit, credit cards, lines of credit, loans, merchant services and payroll services

 Here are some of Capital One’s business banking requirements:

-Checking accounts, savings accounts and CDs, loans, lines of credit, credit cards, investing and merchant services
+Checking accounts, savings accounts, certificates of deposit, loans, lines of credit, credit cards, payroll solutions and merchant services

-Want to earn rewards while conducting everyday business?
-If you open a business checking account, you’re eligible to enroll in Bank of America’s Preferred Rewards for Business program.
-This free rewards program offers a 0.25% interest rate discount on small business financing, $10 cashback on eligible payroll service fees and a 5% interest rate booster with business savings accounts.
+If you want to earn rewards for conducting everyday business, Bank of America is one of your best options.
+By opening a business checking account, you’re eligible to enroll in Bank of America’s Preferred Rewards for Business program.
+This free program offers a 0.25% interest rate discount on small business financing, $10 cashback on eligible payroll service fees and a 5% interest rate booster on business savings accounts.
 Plus, it allows you to waive most monthly maintenance fees.

 You can also explore a range of business credit cards with Bank of America, including cards with accelerated cashback and travel rewards.